gaehlerm/SoftwareEngineering/README.md

 When using multiple inheritance, there is the additional diamond problem.
 Let's say, we have a base class `A`. `B` and `C` inherit from `A`.
 So far so good.
 Now there is the class `D` inheriting from `B` and `C`.
 Classes `A`, `B` and `C` all have a function `f` implemented.
 Which function `f` should `D` use?

 This leads to all kind of nasty ambiguities which functions should be used.
-For this reason, some languagues like Java don't support multiple inheritance.
+For this reason, some languages like Java don't support multiple inheritance.
 And while I regard single inheritance as a bad practice, multiple inheritance should certainly be avoided.

 ### Overriden baseclass functions

 Inheritance is difficult to implement properly.
 Especially when dealing with constructors and overridden functions, there is quite something you have to know about v-tables and other technicalities.
 Chances for creating errors are significant.
 This can be avoided by not using inheritance.
-Inheritacne is simply too error prone.
+Inheritance is simply too error prone.
 Though this is better in python than in C++.

 Sometimes inheritance can be extremely confusing.
 Let's take the following example: